All Episodes

 And since this bill is going to fix it all, well, let's fix the terrorism problem too.

-Uh they can stay, but they have to show up and regularly.
+They can stay, but they have to show up and register.

 They have to learn English.